sabof/mview-image-and-emms-cover/README.md

 <h4>MView Image</h4>

-Currently provides a single interactive command `mview-image-pop-to-image`, which asks for a file name and opens it in a MView Image buffer.
+Currently provides 2 interactive commands `mview-image-pop-to-image`, and `mview-image-switch-to-image`. which ask for a file name and open it in a MView Image buffer.

-<h3>Possible improvements (That I'm currently too lazy to implement, but you might not be)</h3>
+<h3>Possible improvements:</h3>
 <h4>MView Image</h4>

-* Improve the caching mechanism.
-Now it's in a rather lame, slightly better than nothing state.
-* Add a buffer-local switch to turn caching on and off.
+* Could be optimized in several places.

 <h4>EMMS Cover</h4>